GerlechJen/Amazon-Vine-Analysis/README.md

 * As it can be seen from the 2 tables, out of the 607 Vine reviews, 257 were 5-stars reviews and 25,220 out of the 50,522 non-Vine reviews were 5 stars reviews.

-Finally, the percentage of Vine and non Vine reviews that were 5-star were calculated.
+Finally, the percentage of Vine and non-Vine reviews that were 5-stars were calculated.

 ![image8](https://github.com/GerlechJen/Amazon_Vine_Analysis/blob/main/Images/percentage_paid.png)